Egypt's rulers tell pro-Mursi protesters to quit camps

 It said the protests would continue.

-"All revolutionary groups, including the Alliance, also announce that they do not recognise the coup government or its decisions or negotiations," it said in a statement.
+"All revolutionary groups, including the Alliance, also announce that they do not recognize the coup government or its decisions or negotiations," it said in a statement.

 The prospect of a showdown appeared to undermine efforts by the European Union to negotiate a peaceful settlement.